jakartaee/validation-tck/setup-examples/maven/readme.md

 1. Run the TCK tests:

         mvn test
+> Note: when testing a staged final TCK you need to use the -Pstaing profile

+        mvn -Pstaging test

-1. Test results can be found in _target/surefire-reports/index.html_
+Test results can be found in _target/surefire-reports/index.html_